-Professor Del Maestro uses the extreme classical computing power of the Vermont Advanced Computing Core as a sort of laboratory to study the entanglement in quantum liquids at the atomic scale.
+Professor Del Maestro uses the extreme classical computing power of the Vermont Advanced Computing Center as a sort of laboratory to study the entanglement in quantum liquids at the atomic scale.
 “Like a super-powered microscope, the VACC lets us directly observe this strange quantum handshake between atoms in a manner that wouldn’t be possible in a brick-and-mortar lab.”
 Del Maestro believes these uniquely quantum correlations will be used to fuel the next generation of practical quantum computers that could operate outside of specialized facilities and allow us to collaboratively tackle the challenging problems of our age.

 Adrian Del Maestro,

 Tweets by @agdelma

 Stephanie McKay Wants to Know if Docile Cows Make Better Beef

 In less than two decades since the first human genome was sequenced, rapid technological advancement has led to an explosion of research in the field of epigenetics, or the biological mechanisms responsible for gene expression.
 At UVM, researchers are using epigenetics to answer a vast range of research questions, including how to produce better beef.